AllskyTeam/allsky/README.md

 | STARTRAILS_DIR | allsky/startrails/ | The absolute path to your startrails directory on the server |

-### Other scripts of interest
+### Other scripts of interest (in ~/allsky/scripts)

 **saveImageNight.sh** is called every time the camera takes a new image at night.
-If dark subtraction is enabled, this is where it happens
+If dark subtraction is enabled, this is where it happens.

 **saveImageDay.sh** is called every time the camera takes a new image during the day.

 At the end of the night **endOfNight.sh** is run.
 It calls a few other scripts based on your config.sh content.

+You normally won't need to edit those files unless you want to implement a new feature.
+One file you *may* want to edit is **endOfNight_additionalSteps.sh** which is where you can place any additional code you require to be run at the end of the night.
+This script is run prior to the deletion of any old image files.

 nano is a text editor.
 Hit **ctrl + x**, followed by **y** and **Enter** in order to save your changes.